This Is TimberTech

 For years, pressure-treated lumber and softwoods have been among the most popular choices in deck materials because they provide a handsome finish at an affordable price.
 When it comes to upfront installation costs, a wood deck may seem more affordable, however, with that comes years of maintenance fees, staining, sealing and general upkeep, which can skyrocket in the long term.

 As far as lifespan, according to a recent study by Freedonia, decks made from pressure-treated lumber and softwoods will last an average of 10 years, when maintained appropriately, including regular waterproofing.
-Usually, the first thing to go are the planks, which can be replaced easily enough.
+Usually, the first thing to go are the boards, which can be replaced easily enough.
 But, if you live in a wet location or an area prone to carpenter ants, termites, or other wood-burrowing insects, the structure could become compromised, requiring a full replacement.
 Of course, any updates will come at the expense of the homeowner because wood typically does not have lengthy warranties.

 Capped wood composite from TimberTech EDGE and TimberTech PRO is made of plastic and wood fibers.
-Unlike other capped wood composites, TimberTech is surrounded with a protective, polymer cap on all four sides.
+Unlike other capped wood composites, TimberTech PRO is surrounded with a protective, polymer cap on all four sides.
 This makes the decking much more resistant to the elements than traditional wood.
-TimberTech capped wood composite boards are also splinter-free and resistant to pests, rotting, and warping.
+Both TimberTech EDGE and PRO capped composite boards are also splinter-free and resistant to pests, rotting, and warping.
 There’s no need to seal or stain your deck annually to help protect it from the elements like there is with wood.
 This makes it a much better investment because it offers a higher return on investment (ROI).

 TimberTech AZEK features an enhanced real-wood look, but unlike wood, AZEK is wrapped in a proprietary polymer cap that includes Alloy Armour Technology.
 Capped polymer allows deck owners a variety of textures and styles to choose from to help create sleek, sophisticated designs and patterns.
 It also offers superior heat dissipation and is weather resistant because its core is made from cellular PVC polymer.
-As an added bonus, it’s also lightweight, making it ideal for rooftop installations.
+As an added bonus, it’s lightweight, making it ideal for rooftop installations.